qoherent/ria-hub-docs/docs/content/.Administration/backup-and-restore.md

 service gitea restart
 ```

-Repository Git Hooks should be regenerated if installation method is changed (eg. binary -> Docker), or if Gitea is installed to a different directory than the previous installation.
+Repository Git Hooks should be regenerated if installation method is changed (eg. binary -> Docker), or if RIA Hub is installed to a different directory than the previous installation.

-With Gitea running, and from the directory Gitea's binary is located, execute: `./gitea admin regenerate hooks`
+With RIA Hub running, and from the directory RIA Hub's binary is located, execute: `./gitea admin regenerate hooks`

 This ensures that application and configuration file paths in repository Git Hooks are consistent and applicable to the current installation.
 If these paths are not updated, repository `push` actions will fail.